calumgould/star-wars-ffg-addon/README.md

 Update the version in `package.json` and `module.json` First run

 ```shell
 npm run build
 ```

 Then bundling the macro itself takes a bit more work.

-1. Create a macro in foundry, ideally on a fresh world so it's the only macro there
+1. Create the macro in Foundry, then right click and export the JSON.
-2. Quit Foundry
-3. Navigate to where the macros are stored, e.g. `C:\Users\YourName\AppData\Local\FoundryVTT\Data\worlds\world-name\data\macros`
-4. Copy everything here except the log file to the `packs/star-wars-ffg-addon`
+2. Update `src/packs/macros-star-wars-ffg.json` with what you exported.
-5. Commit those changes and you're ready to make a release!
+3. Commit those changes and you're ready to make a release!

 Go to [Releases](https://github.com/calumgould/star-wars-ffg-addon/releases) and create a new release.